osmanbaskaya/osmanbaskaya.github.io/_posts/2015-10-28-tips-and-tricks.markdown

 I am using GNU/Linux (hereafter, I will refer this by saying Linux.
 Sorry Mr. Stallman) for more than 5 years.
 In those years I tried to improve my skills as much as possible without devoting any special effort.
 In this reason, sometimes I came across straightforward but really useful stuff that I missed in years.
 So, from now on I will note and share those.

-#### 1. Use the same user after setting an environment variable.
+#### Use the same user after setting an environment variable.
 If you set an environment variable, you should run a command with that user in the same session (assuming you don't export the environment variable in `.zshrc` or `.bashrc`).
 This totally makes sense, right?
 Although it's trivial, you should be careful especially with `sudo` command.
-Couple of days ago, I set some environment variable related with proxy configurations.
+Couple of days ago, I set some environment variables related with proxy configurations.
 Then, I tried to install some packages using aptitute.
 However, it didn't work.
 I lost considerable amount of time looking for the problem elsewhere.
 So, you may want to consider this.

-There are ways to keep current environment variables using running a command with `sudo`.
+There are ways to keep current environment variables running a command with `sudo`.
 One is `sudo -E`

 ```
 -E, --preserve-env